Leadership Development

 In Camp Phase

-Before the expedition, LD staff will facilitate group cohesion through guided teambuilding and discussion.
+Before the expedition, LD staff will facilitate group cohesion through guided team building and discussion.
 Then participants will work together to plan and pack for their expedition.
-On return, facilitated expedition reflection and debriefing is led by LD staff.
+On return, facilitated expedition reflection and debriefing are led by LD staff.
+LD Campers will also have enough time in camp to experience all of the camp activities that they love.

 Expedition Phase

-While on their backcountry expedition, participants will be learning navigation, weather interpretation, camping and the other skills required for safe, self-supported backcountry travel.
-Counsellors and guides provide instruction, support and a “safety net” while the campers take turns being “leader of the day”, and work together to set a pace, navigate, and practice minimal trace wilderness travel/camping.
-The counsellors also guide discussions related to group management and care of children, to prepare participants for their time as apprentice leaders in camp programs.
+While on their backcountry expedition, participants will be learning navigation, weather interpretation, camping, and the other skills required for safe, self-supported backcountry travel.
+Counselors and guides provide instruction, support, and a “safety net” while the campers take turns being “leader of the day”, and work together to set a pace, navigate, and practice minimal trace wilderness travel/camping.
+The counselors also guide discussions related to group management and care of children, to prepare participants for their time as apprentice leaders in camp programs.

 These trips will be physically and mentally demanding.
 Each day varies and participants should be prepared for up to 10-hour days on the trail or in the boat and temperatures that could dip to single digits with heavy precipitation.